lanewhitmore/ads-509-final/README.md

 2. Open a command line interface and navigate to the directory the cloned repository.

 3. Ensure that all dependencies are installed.
+If not use `pip install -r requirements.txt`

 4. Run the following command to start the local server: `uvicorn main:app --reload`
 5. Once the server is running, open your web browser and enter the following URL: http://127.0.0.1:8000